apache/arrow-site/_posts/2022-10-01-arrow-parquet-encoding-part-2.md

 }
 ```

-As before, Arrow chooses to represent this in a hierarchical fashion with a list of monotonically increasing integers called *offsets* in the parent `ListArray`, and stores all the values that appear in the lists in a single child array.
-Each consecutive pair of elements in this offset array identifies a slice of the child array for that array index.
+As before, Arrow chooses to represent this in a hierarchical fashion with a list of monotonically increasing integers called *offsets* in a `ListArray`, and stores all the values that appear in the lists in a single child array.
+Each consecutive pair of elements in this offset array identifies a slice of the child array for that array index

-For example, the list of offsets `[0, 2, 3, 3]` contains 3 pairs of offsets, `(0,2)`, `(1,3)`, and `(3,3)`, and is therefore a ListArray of length 3 with the following values:
+For example, the list of offsets `[0, 2, 3, 3]` contains 3 pairs of offsets, `(0,2)`, `(2,3)`, and `(3,3)`, and is therefore a ListArray of length 3 with the following values:

 ```text
 0: [child[0], child[1]]